Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp: Related Work

 \subsection{CLIP-filtered dataset audits}

 Some recent works have audited the LAION datasets in order to understand the nature of the content within these large-scale datasets.
 Recently, \citet{thiel_identifying_nodate} uses hash-based detection and other computational techniques to identify thousands of CSAM (Child Sexual Abuse Material) images in LAION-5B, which resulted in the takedown of the LAION-5B dataset in December, 2023 \citep{csam}.
 In addition, \citet{birhane, den} have found significant rates of hateful content, explicit images, stereotypes, and racial slurs in both the LAION-400M and LAION-2B-en datasets.
 Given the biases of CLIP, they illustrate hypothetical examples in which misogynist or racist descriptions would pass the CLIP filter but reasonable, benign descriptions would be excluded \citep{birhane}.
 The question then remains: What, exactly, does CLIP-filtering include and exclude?
-Our work closely follows these prior works to study the problematic content in large-scale image-text datasets that pass through the filtering step.
-We aim to extend their findings to understand the impact of filtering on demographic representation at scale.
+We extend their findings through examining the impact of filtering on demographic representation at scale.